Bloodlines (comics): Publication history

-Hitman and Hitman/JLA both offered up sequels to Bloodlines.
+Hitman and Hitman/JLA both acted as sequels to Bloodlines.
 The first had the CIA trying to duplicate the power-giving effects of the parasites.
 The second, set chronologically earlier, had a separate breed of Bloodlines parasites.
 Hitman/JLA also had a scene showing the White House taking the Bloodlines parasites as so big a threat that they were willing to launch nuclear missiles at the Justice League to prevent the parasites from reaching Earth again.